eclipse/vorto/docs/vortolang-1.0.md

 	infomodel IoTOctopus {

 		functionblocks {
-			mandatory accelerometer as Accelerometer
+			mandatory accelerometer as Accelerometer "some description"
-			mandatory barometer as Barometer
+			optional barometer as Barometer
 		}
 	}